kubernetes/enhancements/keps/sig-api-machinery/3488-cel-admission-control/README.md

 ### Phase 1

-Introduce a new "ValidatingAdmissionConfiguration" kind to the admissionregistration.k8s.io group. (suggestions welcome on exact name to use for kind)
+Introduce a new `ValidatingAdmissionPolicy` kind to the admissionregistration.k8s.io group. (suggestions welcome on exact name to use for kind)

-At a high level, the API needs to support:
+At a high level, the API will support:

 - Request matching (similar to webhook Rules, NamespaceSelector, ObjectSelector)